-One of the subject applications was submitted to resolve this violation (11ZEV-00000-00011, 11CDH-00000-00006).
+One of t The subject applications was submitted to resolve this violation (11ZEV-00000-00011, 11CDH-00000-00006).
 If approved, 11CDH-00000-00006 would allow revisions to the previously approved restoration plan to reflect its current, as-built condition.
-This permit would also address the unpermitted grading associated with installation of the watchman's trailer.
+This permit would also address the unpermitted grading that occurred on the subject parcel. associated with installation of the watchman's trailer.